engtuncay/engtuncay.github.io/javascript/notes-jst-regex/jst-regex-01-regex.md

 Regular expressions are useful for searching and replacing strings that match a pattern.
 They have many useful applications.

-you can use regular expressions to `extract useful information` or to `validate form fields`.
+You can use regular expressions to `extract useful information` or to `validate form fields`.

 ➖ Creating a regular expression